RadarVisuals/RADAR/README.md

 RADAR challenges the notion of NFTs as static collectibles.
 We believe true digital ownership, powered by LUKSO's Universal Profiles, unleashes a new universe of dynamic use-cases and ignites the imagination for what NFT 2.0 can truly become.
 With this approach, RADAR aims to set a new standard for interactive digital asset utility.

 *   **Your NFTs, Your Engine:** Don't let your assets gather virtual dust.
 RADAR treats your LSP8 NFTs as potent visual engines, ready to be manipulated and brought to life.
 *   **Ownership is Control & Creation:** Go beyond just holding.
 Layer, glitch, blend, and animate your assets.
-Save an infinite number of unique visual setups directly onto *your* Universal Profile.
+Save an infinite number of unique visual setups directly onto your Universal Profile.
-*   **Decentralized & Composable:** All your creations – visual presets, MIDI mapping, custom color coded event reactions – are stored on *your* UP using standard ERC725Y keys.
+*   **Decentralized & Composable:** All your creations – visual presets, MIDI mapping, custom color-coded event reactions – are stored on *your* UP using standard ERC725Y keys.
 It's *your* data, ready for a future of shared, community-driven visual experiences.

 ## RADAR Genesis & The Future of Asset Utility